 Those of you who lived in London in the last 5 years and enjoyed the odd baked good will have probably stumbled across my dear friend Chloe Timms, AKA Fatties Bakery.
 Chloe and I shared a production kitchen together for a good few years and I ate more than my fair share of her RIDICULOUS salted caramel baked goods.
 My favourite was her “Goldmine” brownies.

 If you like a cakey, spongey brownie, these are not for you.
-The goldmines are STUFFED with salted caramel and are so fudgey they’re almost indecent.
+Goldmine brownies are STUFFED with salted caramel and are so fudgy they’re almost indecent.
 They’re perhaps the most indulgent treat ever.
-I’ve missed them terribly since Fatties Bakery closed down and since I went vegan, so here’s my vegan version!
+I’ve missed them terribly since Fatties Bakery closed down.

 For the Salted Caramel